lodauria/Individual_Assignments/second_assignment.md

 ### Setup the remaining M3 sensor nodes:

+All the file needed for the RIOT application are contained in the [dedicated folder](devices/stm32_f103rey/sensor_node).

 #### Makefile adjustments

 Make sure to modify `Makefile` with the correct path of the RIOT folder.
 If needed you can also modify the `DEFUALT_CHANNEL` used by the 802.15.4 mesh network accordingly to the one chosen when compiling the bored router program.